jupyter/governance/communitybuildingcommittee.md

 ## Membership

-Members of this working group will be elected by the existing committee following the Jupyter guidelines for forming and perpetuating a decision-making body, subject to approval by the Executive Council.
+Members of this working group will be elected by the existing working group following the Jupyter guidelines for forming and perpetuating a decision-making body, subject to approval by the Executive Council.